 Your registration dossier contains for multiple endpoints adaptation arguments in the form of a grouping and read-across approach under Annex XI, Section 1.5. of the REACH Regulation.
-ECHA in the following provides the reasons for rejecting the read-across on a general basis before it provides its reasons for the above requests for information on the individual endpoints in the sequence of numbering of above requests (sections 1, 2, 3, 5 and 6).
+ECHA in the following provides the reasons for rejecting the read-across on a general basis before it provides its reasons for the above requests for information on the individual endpoints in the sequence of numbering of above requests (the ones concerned by your adaptation based on read-across are those in sections 2, 3, 4, 6 and 7 below).